AquaDraco/UnityStationWiki/How-to-play-the-game-from-source-[For-Newbies].md

 This will make all these UI elements look less like the back end of a database program and more like they would appear in the end product.

-Then you are presented with a mock up of a login screen.
+Then you are presented with a mockup of a login screen.

 Login